 Fortunately, weve found several area electricians worthy of your trust.

-On our Ratings Tables, we report ratings from area consumers (primarily CHECKBOOK
+Our Ratings Table include ratings from area consumers (primarily CHECKBOOK

 and Consumer Reports subscribers) for electrical contractors that received

 10 or more ratings on our surveys.
-The table shows what percent
+The table shows the percentage of each

-of each

-companys surveyed customers rated it superior (as opposed to adequate
+companys surveyed customers who rated it superior (as opposed to adequate

-or inferior) on several questions: overall performance, doing
+or inferior) on several questions: overall performance quality, doing

 work properly, starting and completing work promptly, letting you know

 cost early, and advice on service options and costs.
 As you can see,

-there is big company-to-company variation in scores.
+there is major company-to-company variation in scores.
 (Click here for more details on our customer survey and

 other research methods.)